the-photographrr/mashithandu/nssce/readme.md

 ```markdown
 This branch is X commits ahead of Tinkerhub-NSSCE:main **Contribute**
 ```
-Click on `Contribute` > `Compare and pull request`, add an appropriate title and decription and finally click `create pull request`
+Click on `Contribute` > `Open pull request`, add an appropriate title and decription and finally click `create pull request`
 <br>

 ## What next?